 DHCP will be enabled by default.
-If you need to set a static IP address for your Bridge, select Use the following IP address.
+If you need to set a static IP address for your Bridge, select Use the following IP address, this will disable DHCP automatically.

 Next, set your IP address by selecting IP Address and entering a valid IPv4 address.
 You may also need to adjust the netmask and default gateway.